 The Community Garden on the church’s front lawn is planted and tended by a small group of dedicated gardeners.
 Fresh produce is donated to Loving Spoonful as part of the Grow A Row Initiative.
 The annual harvest averaging over 160 pounds is supplemented by donations of surplus produce from congregants and other local gardeners to The Spire drop-off location.

 Christmas Baskets for 44 families (over 100 individuals) are supported through food and monetary donations from SSUC and two other local congregations.
 Volunteers sort the donated food, purchase fresh ingredients, and pack and deliver the baskets prior to Christmas.
-In 2020, we will providing food vouchers only, consistent with public health directions and other local organizations.
+In 2020-2021, we provided food vouchers only, consistent with public health directions and in cooperation with other local organizations.

 We support children by creating learning opportunities and mentoring opportunities for university students